HumanSignal/label-studio/backend/README.md

 ## Options

-Name of your service for web
+* Name of your service for web
 ```
   "title": "Label Studio",
 ```

-Service system settings
+* Service system settings
 ```
   "port": 8200,
   "debug": true,
 ```

-Label tool (we call it Editor) section.
-* label_config - the most important key, it implements task logic and view in Label tool.
+* Label_config is the most important key, it implements task logic and view in Label tool.
-* build_path - this points to the directory with js, css and other media from Editor (React app).
 ```
-  "editor": {
-    "build_path": "../build/static",
-    "debug": false,
-    "interfaces": [
-      "basic",
-      "panel",
-      "submit",
-      "submit:load",
-      "side-column",
-      "submit:skip",
-      "submit:check-empty",
-      "predictions:hide"
-    ],
 "label_config": "../examples/chatbot/config.xml"
-  },
 ```

-input_path for tasks: it can be a file or a directory.
+* input_path for tasks: it can be a file or a directory.
 In case of directory all tasks will be merged together.
 ```
 "input_path": "./input/tasks.json",
 ```

-output_dir is used to store completions (results of labeling) in json format. output_dir will be created automatically.
+* output_dir is used to store completions (results of labeling) in json format. output_dir will be created automatically.
 Each task is mapped to corresponding completion json file.
 In the end of file name we add task counter integer.
 Example: task a.json consists of 3 tasks and there will be 3 completion files for it in output_dir:
 ```